TheWizardAndTheWyrd/Homunculus/README.md

 =======
 Homonculus.NET is an implementation of a Topology Weight Evolving Artificial Neural Network written in C#.
-The implementation is based upon the reference implementation in the "Handbook Neuroevolution Through Erlang".
+The implementation is based upon the reference implementation in the "Handbook of Neuroevolution Through Erlang".

 Since the referecen implementation uses Erlang's actor model for concurrency and soft real-time concurrency and fault-tolerance, we are using the